 - he was used to bring God’s rebellious people into captivity

 - expanded the boundaries of the Babylon empire, rebuilt temples

 - received dreams from God and messages from God’s prophet

 - went crazy and was forced out of his palace where he lived like an animal eating grass for seven years until he finally acknowledged God’s authority

-Nebuchadnezzar was used by God, and tried to take personal credit for his success instead of acknowledging God.
-Because God is kind, He sent dreams to warn Nebuchadnezzar of the coming judgment and Daniel, a prophet, to interpret the dreams.
-It was a full year later when the king unveiled a statue to his own greatness.
-In the middle of his speech, he went mad just as the dream foretold.
+Nebuchadnezzar was used by God and tried to take personal credit for his success instead of acknowledging God.
+Because God is kind, He sent dreams to warn Nebuchadnezzar of the coming judgment and the prophet Daniel to interpret the dreams.
+It was a full year later when the king unveiled a statue commemorating his own greatness.
+In the middle of his speech and as the dream foretold, he went mad.

 - to make Israel a powerful nation

 - Though he was very small in stature, he killed a lion and a bear.

 - He killed Goliath with nothing but a sling and a stone.

 - God saved him when King Saul tried to kill him.